Below are the details for 2019. We'll update this page with information for Christmas 2020 when it's announced, so keep checking back.

 Wooden chalets, food stalls, Santa's Grotto and a 1920s spiegeltent all pop up in the centre of Leicester Square for Christmas, and it's free to wander around and enjoy the atmosphere.

 As with Winter Wonderland, you could spend a decent amount of dosh here if you were so inclined.
-The 1920s Spiegeltent has an impressive line-up of shows, from burlesque carols to silent discos, and of course you'll have to pay if you want to see Santa, or tuck into food or drink.
+The 1920s Spiegeltent has an impressive line-up of shows, including burlesque and cabaret, and of course you'll have to pay if you want to see Santa, or tuck into food or drink.
 Otherwise, you can pass a short amount of time here, enjoying the pretty lights for free, and snapping a few Instagram shots.
 It's much smaller than Winter Wonderland though — you'd struggle to spend a whole afternoon here.

 See the London Christmas lights

 London's various Christmas light displays are switched on from early November (see the exact switch-on dates), and they're free to visit.
-Wander round Regent Street, Oxford Street, Covent Garden, Carnaby and other areas in the dark to see London at its twinkly, festive best.
+Wander round Regent Street, Oxford Street, Covent Garden, Carnaby and other areas in the dark to see London at its twinkly, festive best — we've put together a guide to when, where and how to see them, including a handy map.

 If you can spare a couple of quid, hop on a bus for an even better way to see the lights.